JamesClonk/JamesClonk.github.io/content/posts/kubernetes-ingress-with-oauth2-proxy.md

 In order to expose this Grafana instance publicly we have to create an Ingress resource.
 This resource is what's going to instruct the ingress-nginx controller to route all traffic for a specific domain/hostname to the Grafana service in the cluster.
 Let's use `grafana.my-domain.com` as an example.

-Apart from all the obvious spec configuration as described by the Kubernetes [Ingress documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/), we'll also have to specifically set a few special annotations on our Ingress resource, instructing the ingress-nginx controller to require authentication for all traffic related to that Ingress.
+Apart from all the obvious spec configuration as described by the Kubernetes [Ingress documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/), we also have to specifically set a few special annotations on this Ingress resource, instructing the ingress-nginx controller to require authentication for all traffic related to that Ingress.
 These are [*nginx.ingress.kubernetes.io/auth-signin*](https://kubernetes.github.io/ingress-nginx/examples/auth/oauth-external-auth/) and [*nginx.ingress.kubernetes.io/auth-url*](https://kubernetes.github.io/ingress-nginx/examples/auth/oauth-external-auth/), pointing them to the oauth2-proxy.

 We also set [*cert-manager.io/cluster-issuer*](https://cert-manager.io/docs/usage/ingress/) to the ClusterIssuer we've created previously.
 Cert-Manager will automatically handle certificate creation and TLS secret management for all Ingress resources with this annotation.